CESNET/coliot/README.md

 ```

 ## Coliot module
-This module performs automatic aggregation of data from unirek format to collector.
+This module performs automatic aggregation of messages from UniRec format to collector.
 The message header is used to identify the event type where fields and types are specified.

 ### Prerequisites
-install NEMEA System
+Installation NEMEA System from github
 * https://github.com/CESNET/Nemea
+Install NEMEA pytrap
 ```
 pip install nemea-pytrap
 ```

-### Template configure
+### Template configuration
-To create an new template, a user first needs to specify a set of fields and their types a template.
+To create new template, a user first needs to specify a set of fields and their types in the template.

-Example definition template /template/dispatch.tml
+Example of the template definition /template/dispatch.tml
 ```
 [MAIN]
 TemplateName = DispatchTemplate